lichess-org/lifat/flair/README.md

 The lichess discord and zulip also have some good flairs.

+Feel free to make your owns, or to get them from somewhere else - but be mindful of licenses.

 ### Flair format

 Lichess only uses webp flairs.
 You can convert your png to webp with `cwebp`: